olayinka02/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints the effective username of the current user
+changes the owner of the file